Orbital Manufacturing and Construction Technologies

 Challenge Addressed: Currently, a significant fraction of the engineering cost and launch mass of space systems is required exclusively to enable the system to survive launch.
 This is particularly true for systems with physically large components, such as antennas, booms, and panels, which must be designed to stow for launch and then reliably deploy on orbit.
 Furthermore, the sizes of apertures and spacecraft structures are limited by the requirement to stow them within available launch fairings.
 Deployable structures and inflatable/rigidizable components have enabled construction of systems with scales of several dozen meters, but their packing efficiency is not sufficient to enable scaling within available launch shrouds to the kilometer-size baselines desired for applications such as long-baseline interferometry and sparse aperture sensing.

-The Trusselator Effort: Under a NASA/LaRC Phase I SBIR contract, TUI is currently implementing the first step in the SpiderFab architecture: a machine that uses 3D printing techniques and robotic assembly to fabricate long, high-performance truss structures.
+The Trusselator: Under a NASA/LaRC Phase SBIR contract and a follow-on NASA Tipping Point Technologies Public-Private Partnership, TUI is currently implementing the first step in the SpiderFab architecture: a machine that uses 3D printing techniques and robotic assembly to fabricate long, high-performance truss structures.
 This "Trusselator" device will enable construction of large support structures for systems such as multi-hundred-kilowat solar arrays, large solar sails, and football-field sized antennas.

 For information on Tethers Unlimited's Products, Technologies, and Services, please | Contact TUI |